Among the outgoing professors are dedicated mentors, supportive teachers, and proud Tigers

 As a researcher, I have focused on magazine content and history, particularly the depiction of women on the covers and editorial pages of such magazines as Time, Cosmopolitan, Maxim, Sassy, Glamour, and Vogue.
 I am most proud of my co-authored book about the magazine industry, The Magazine from Cover to Cover, now in its third edition.
 Praised by both educators and professionals, the book is used by more than 50 journalism and mass communication schools and departments throughout the United States, Canada, Europe, and Africa ― and was translated into Chinese for use there.

 2. Much of the joy and satisfaction I have experienced here has come from the relationships I developed with students.
-As teachers, we have to be willing to wear a number of different hats in and out of the classroom ― as a lecturer, a discussant, a coach, an advisor, and an editor.
+As teachers, we have to be willing to wear a number of different hats in and out of the classroom ― as a lecturer, a discussant, a coach, an adviser, and an editor.

 Two awards from Trinity are especially meaningful: the Z.T.
 Scott Faculty Fellowship for excellence in teaching and the Distinguished Advising Award.
 Receiving the Z.T.
 Scott Award in 2005, the University’s highest faculty honor, literally took my breath away because it was recognition of my commitment to teaching and mentoring students.
 The Distinguished Advising Award, also received in 2005, was another acknowledgment of my concern for students.